ortus-boxlang/boxlang-docs/language/comments.md

 Read about DocBox
 {% endembed %}

-You can see some examples of advanced CFC documentation here: [https://apidocs.ortussolutions.com/coldbox/current/](https://apidocs.ortussolutions.com/coldbox/current/)
+You can see some examples of advanced class documentation here: [https://apidocs.ortussolutions.com/coldbox/current/](https://apidocs.ortussolutions.com/coldbox/current/)

 {% hint style="success" %}
 **Tip**: VSCode has some great plugins for generating this type of documentation on your CFCs.
 We recommend the following extensions: